mozman/ezdxf/docs/source/dwgmanagement.rst

     for every drawing you open, but data compression cost time, so this option isn't active by default.
     You can individually compress the binary data of a drawing with the method :meth:`Drawing.compress_binary_data`.

-.. attribute:: ezdxf.options.compress_default_chunks

-    There are at least two sections in DXF drawings which are very useless: `THUMBNAILIMAGE` and since AutoCAD 2013 (AC1027) `ACDSDATA`.
-They were managed by the simple :class:`DefaultChunk` class, which is just a bunch of dumb tags, to save some memory you can compress these default chunks by setting the option :code:`ezdxf.options.compress_default_chunks = True`.

 .. attribute:: ezdxf.options.templatedir

     Directory where the :meth:`new` function looks for its template file (AC1009.dxf, AC1015.dxf, ...) , default is